 - Experiencing anxiety or panic when thinking about social interactions

-- Spending sizable time alone
+- Spending sizeable time alone

 - Experiencing extremely limited contact with others